Mc Pheeters Antique Militaria

 MILLS EAGLE SNAP MODEL 1911 .45 ACP MAGAZINE POUCHES – STRONG ASSOCIATION TO THE 1916 MEXICAN PUNITIVE EXPEDITION: These US Army Model 1911 .45 Colt Pistol Magazine Pouches with the Rimmed Eagle Snaps, were manufactured by the Mills Woven Belt Company, and date from the first days of the adoption and issue of the Colt Automatic Pistol by the US Army.
 Becoming relatively scarce and difficult to find in decent condition, these accoutrements are of the style of web gear that pre-dates World War One and which is closely associated with the Mexican Punitive Expedition in 1916.

-This magazine pouch was certainly issued and no doubt, saw some field use, but it still presents in very solid condition.
-The flap is stenciled as described above.
-The inner surface of the flap is legibly ink stamped “MILLS” with the surrounding bullet logo with a likewise legible date, “1914” – a very desirable early date.
-As can be seen in the photographs below, there is some edge wear to the upper and lower corners of the flap, two wear spots below the fold of the flap where the lanyard rings on the magazines wore against the material, and wear spots at the lower corners of the magazine pockets, the largest on the left pocket which is a hole which wore completely through the material.
-The balance of the woven material is very strong and presentable.
-The material has an even green color and all of the seams are intact.
-Both rimmed eagle snaps are solidly attached and do not show any signs of the tearing that is common to the material around these snaps.
+NO. 1 MILLS RIMLESS EAGLE SNAP MODEL 1911 .45 ACP MAGAZINE POUCH – DATED 1912 - EXCELLENT CONDITION: This early production magazine pouch with the rimless eagle snaps shows no evidence of issue or use, and presents in "like new" unissued condition.
+The inner surface of the flap is legibly ink stamped “MILLS” with the surrounding bullet logo and an equally legible date "1912" – a very desirable early date.
+As can be seen in the photographs below, there is none of the edge wear caused by the sharp edges and corners of the magazines that is normally seen on these early pouches and none of the normally encountered staining.
+Overall this is an especially clean specimen.
+The woven material is very strong and presentable, the material has an even green color, and all of the seams are intact.
+Both rimless eagle snaps are solidly attached, do not show any signs of the tearing that is common to the material around these snaps, and both still retain their original blued finish.

-NO. 2 MILLS EAGLE SNAP MODEL 1911 .45 ACP MAGAZINE POUCH: This magazine pouch was certainly issued and no doubt, saw some field use, but it still presents in very solid condition.
+NO. 2 MILLS EAGLE SNAP MODEL 1911 .45 ACP MAGAZINE POUCH - 1913: This magazine pouch was certainly issued and no doubt, saw some field use, but it still presents in very solid condition.
 The inner surface of the flap is legibly ink stamped “MILLS” with the surrounding bullet logo with a somewhat faded date which appears to be “1913” – a very desirable early date.
 As can be seen in the photographs below, there is some edge wear to the upper corners of the flap, and wear spots at the lower corners of the magazine pockets where the corners of the magazines wore completely through the material.
 There are two distinct rust stains on the inside of the flap left by the lanyard loops on the bottom of the early style magazines - and interesting characteristic which serves to date the period of issue of this pouch.
 The balance of the woven material is very strong and presentable.
 The material has an even green color and all of the seams are intact.
 Both rimmed eagle snaps are solidly attached and do not show any signs of the tearing that is common to the material around these snaps.

 Despite the obvious wear due to service in the field, this is still a respectable specimen and it will display nicely with your Model 1911 Pistol and the related Mills Belts.
 (0428) $100